Data-driven Distributionally Robust Optimization Using the Wasserstein Metric: Performance Guarantees and Tractable Reformulations: Data-Driven Stochastic Programming

 A {\em data-driven solution} for problem \eqref{Ex-true} is a feasible decision $\xdd \in \X$ that is constructed from the training dataset $\Xiem$.
 Throughout this paper, we notationally suppress the dependence of $\xdd$ on the training samples in order to avoid clutter.
 Instead, we reserve the superscript `\,$\widehat{~}$\,' for objects that depend on the training data and thus constitute random objects governed by the product distribution $\PP^N$.
 The {\em out-of-sample performance} of $\xdd$ is defined as $\EE^\PP \big[ h(\xdd,\xi) \big]$ and can thus be viewed as the expected cost of $\xdd$ under a new sample $\xi$ that is independent of the training dataset.
 As $\PP$ is unknown, however, the exact out-of-sample performance cannot be evaluated in practice, and the best we can hope for is to establish {\em performance guarantees} in the form of tight bounds.
 The feasibility of $\xdd$ in~\eqref{Ex-true} implies $\J\leq \EE^\PP \big[ h(\xdd,\xi) \big]$, but this lower bound is again of limited use as $\J$ is unknown and as our primary concern is to bound the costs from above.
 Thus, we seek data-driven solutions $\xdd$ with performance guarantees of the type

 where $\Jdd$ constitutes an upper bound that may depend on the training dataset, and $\beta\in (0,1)$ is a \emph{significance parameter} with respect to the distribution $\PP^N$, which governs both $\xdd$ and $\Jdd$.
-Hereafter we refer to $\Jdd$ as a {\em certificate} for the out-of-sample performance of $\xdd$ and to $1-\beta$ as its {\em reliability}.
+Hereafter we refer to $\Jdd$ as a {\em certificate} for the out-of-sample performance of $\xdd$ and to the probability on the left-hand side of~\eqref{out-of-sample} as its {\em reliability}.
 Our ideal goal is to find a data-driven solution with the lowest possible out-of-sample performance.
 This is impossible, however, as $\PP$ is unknown, and the out-of-sample performance cannot be computed.
-We thus pursue a more modest but achievable goal, that is, to find a data-driven solution with a low certificate and a high reliability.
+We thus pursue the more modest but achievable goal to find a data-driven solution with a low certificate and a high reliability.

 A natural approach to generate data-driven solutions $\xdd$ is to approximate $\PP$ with the discrete empirical probability distribution

 that is, the uniform distribution on $\Xiem$.
 This amounts to approximating the original stochastic program~\eqref{Ex-true} with the \emph{sample-average approximation} (SAA) problem